Highfield |

 Who pays, and when is payment due?

-Payment for end-point assessment is made from the employer’s National Apprenticeship Service account, with the actual payment routed through the main provider.
+Payment for assessment is made from the employer’s National Apprenticeship Service account, with the actual payment routed through the main provider.

 What about resits and retakes